EdwellDombodzvuku/AesopiaIoT/README.md

 This is a simple cloud home surveillance camera project that uses the new Raspberry Pi Zero W single board computer.
 It uses a MODMYPI enclosure that fits the board and the camera.
 A wall mount is also included.
 The software should work with any Raspberry PI version, but the MODMYPI is made specifically for the PI Zero W platform.
+Email setup instructions are also provided through revaliases and ssmtp.conf.

 The goal of this project is to provide an easy way to setup a basic cloud camera at the lowest possible cost.